-Upon arrival at a Japanese airport, you'll have your fingerprints and a photograph taken in order to receive a Zairyū Card.
+Upon arrival at a Japanese airport, you will have your fingerprints and a photograph taken to receive a Zairyu Card.
 This residence card is designed for those staying in the country for the mid to long term.
-You'll also need to pay for national health insurance, which works out at around £130 per year.
+You will also need to pay for national health insurance, which costs around £130 per year.

-Read more about the procedures for entering and residing in the country at Study In Japan - Procedures for Entering and Residing in Japan.
+To learn more about the procedures for entering and residing in Japan, read Study in Japan - Immigration Procedures.

 How to apply

-With most university courses taught in Japanese, you'll need to prove you level of proficiency.
-The majority of universities ask students to pass the Japanese Language Proficiency Test (JLPT).
-This can be taken from the UK in London, Edinburgh and Cardiff.
+Most university courses in Japan are taught in Japanese, so you will need to prove your level of proficiency.
+Many universities require students to pass the Japanese Language Proficiency Test (JLPT), which is available in London, Edinburgh, and Cardiff in the UK.

-However, with a growing number of courses now available in English, you may not need to have a strong grasp of Japanese to study in the country.
-Free Japanese language courses are typically offered to international students in advance of their degree programme or even alongside the other course units.
+However, with an increasing number of courses now available in English, you may not need to have a strong grasp of Japanese to study in Japan.
+Free Japanese language courses are typically offered to international students in advance of their degree program or even alongside their other course units.

-For English-taught degree courses, if you're not a native English speaker, you may be asked to submit your English proficiency results (such as IELTS) as part of the application process.
+For English-taught degree courses, if you are not a native English speaker, you may be asked to submit your English proficiency results (such as IELTS) as part of the application process.

 Comparison to UK qualifications